-The Inetgrated Risk Model (IRM) is a Monte Carlo model written in Python.

-It takes information from the Data Landing Platform (DLP) and returns data to the DLP for use in the IVM and VT.
+The Integrated Risk Model (IRM) is a Monte Carlo model written in Python.
+It can take information from the Data Landing Platform (DLP) and return data to the DLP for use in the IVM.
 Its primary function is to produce plausible future supply demand balance situations based on ranges of key uncertainties.
 It can produce single future situations, or multiple linked futures, known as situation trees.